SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Workflow_Variables.md

 ### **Developer Guide: Workflow Variables**

 This document provides a comprehensive guide to using dynamic variables within the WilmerAI workflow system.
-It details the available built-in variables, the powerful Jinja2 templating engine, and the simple process for adding custom variables directly from a workflow's JSON configuration.
+It details the available built-in variables, the Jinja2 templating engine, and the simple process for adding custom variables directly from a workflow's JSON configuration.

 The system is powered by the **`$WorkflowVariableManager$`**, a service that leverages the central *